simonvw95/LeagueOfLegendsCompetitiveNetwork/README.md

 TCL_Turkey | 01-12-2013 | Ongoing | 24-01-2015 | 31-3-2021 | 80.5%
 VCS_Vietnam | 02-11-2013 | Ongoing | 30-07-2016 | 31-3-2021 | 65.1%
 WORLDS | 18-06-2011 | Ongoing | 04-10-2012 | 31-3-2021 | 90%

+## Analysis
+Click on the 'analysis.md' file for preliminary results and analysis.